ntk148v/awesome-stars/README.md

 - [build-your-own-x](https://github.com/danistefanovic/build-your-own-x) - 🤓 Build your own (insert technology here)
 - [openstack-docs](https://github.com/naturalis/openstack-docs) - Documentation resources IT facilities Naturalis
 - [prometheus](https://github.com/vegasbrianc/prometheus) - A docker-compose stack for Prometheus monitoring
-- [awesome-scalability](https://github.com/binhnguyennus/awesome-scalability) - The Patterns Behind Scalable, Reliable, and Performant Large-Scale Systems
+- [awesome-scalability](https://github.com/binhnguyennus/awesome-scalability) - The Patterns of Scalable, Reliable, and Performant Large-Scale Systems
 - [awesome-subreddits](https://github.com/iCHAIT/awesome-subreddits) - :memo: A curated list of awesome programming subreddits.
 - [HowToBeAProgrammer](https://github.com/braydie/HowToBeAProgrammer) - A guide on how to be a Programmer - originally published by Robert L Read
 - [state-of-the-art-result-for-machine-learning-problems](https://github.com/RedditSota/state-of-the-art-result-for-machine-learning-problems) - This repository provides state of the art (SoTA) results for all machine learning problems.
 We do our best to keep this repository up to date.
 If you do find a problem's SoTA result is out of date or missing, please raise this as an issue or submit Google form (with this information: research paper name, dataset, metric, source code and year).
 We will fix it immediately.